astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 ## Subscribe to Task-Level Alerts

-**Prerequisite**: To complete this setup, you need to have built error notifications as described in the [Error Notifications in Airflow](https://www.astronomer.io/guides/error-notifications-in-airflow/) topic.

 You can configure Airflow to send alerts via email whenever a task fails, retries, succeeds, or experiences any other event you want to know about through the [email util](https://github.com/apache/airflow/blob/master/airflow/utils/email.py).
+For more information on building alerts with Airflow, refer to the [Error Notifications in Airflow](https://www.astronomer.io/guides/error-notifications-in-airflow/) topic.

 With Astronomer, you can integrate an SMTP service to automatically handle the delivery of these emails.
 When an Airflow email alert is triggered, the SMTP service automatically sends an email from the address of your choice.